Magdalena Mountains, Cibola National Forest - East Fork Sawmill Creek ( FT 93 )

 Past the spring area, the stream flowed almost the entire way of my descent.
 There was big timber, mainly Douglas firs, as I bushwhacked steeply through this section.
 I was little discouraged, wanting to find some kind of trail, wildlife or human, to make the walking a little easier, but found none.
 Still, I continued, down and down so steeply that gravity seemed to be pulling me at a faster pace than I desired.

 I had a minor tinge of worry I was in the wrong canyon as I made my way through the thick growth of young trees down to the creek, but I as crossed to a clear area on the other side, I saw the trail and my first blaze.
 On my left it was going up the hill steeply and on my right it headed down the canyon.
 Shortly afterwards I came upon an old metal trough, a pile of plumbing fittings on the ground, and an aluminum box strapped to a tree.
-I realized I was standing on top of an old dam that had filled in.
+I realized I was standing on top of an old dam that had filled in behind.
 Below me were two pipes that emerged from the stonework.
 One had steady flow of clear cold water that splashed on the bedrock and tumbled down into lush area of green.

 I had a minor tinge of worry I was in the wrong canyon as I made my way through the thick growth of young trees down to the creek, but I as crossed to a clear area on the other side, I saw the trail and my first blaze.
 On my left it was going up the hill steeply and on my right it headed down the canyon.
 Shortly afterwards I came upon an old metal trough, a pile of plumbing fittings on the ground, and an aluminum box strapped to a tree.
-I realized I was standing on top of an old dam that had filled in.
+I realized I was standing on top of an old dam that had filled in behind.
 Below me were two pipes that emerged from the stonework.
 One had steady flow of clear cold water that splashed on the bedrock and tumbled down into lush area of green.

 I hiked further and further down, with the sound of stream to keep me company as I walked.
 There were Stellar's jays, wrens, nuthatches to add to the music.
 A large hawk glided through the tall pines.
 A long tailed weasel padded about silently, crossing the trail very closely in front of me, but paying me no mind as it disappeared among the fallen logs.
 There was occasional bear and elk scat, and this canyon seemed so little used and remote that I felt certain I would see both, but didn't.
 The stream flow only went underground briefly for a few hundred feet, and then came back only slightly weaker than before.
 Lower down I began to see more big timber especially ponderosa pines, but the middle reaches had mostly second growth trees, tall but with less impressive diameters.